 - Successfully defending a claim brought by an IT services company for services allegedly provided to a major IT company in Sweden, subsequent to a three-day trial.
 Trial judge remarked on his “neat cross-examination” of the Claimant’s key witness.

 - Ariel v HMRC EWHC 1674 (Ch): acting for a trustee in bankruptcy on an application under s.303 relating to the service by HMRC of a third party information notice under Sch 36 Finance Act 2008.

 - Acting for the FCA on a claim involving a purported forex trading company/scheme.
 Obtaining urgent freezing and other interim relief.

 - Breckons & Ors v Powerscourt Services Ltd & Ors EWHC 1330 (Ch).
 Acting for the Defendants to an ongoing claim alleging fraud and deceit in relation to an investment in farmland in Argentina and on D1’s successful applications to strike out the Claim and discharge a freezing order on the ground of material non-disclosure.

 Tom’s practice covers all aspects of commercial litigation.
 He has recently acted as junior counsel in several high-value pieces of litigation but also has considerable experience of trial advocacy on his own account.

-Tom has a rapidly growing civil fraud practice.
+Tom has an established civil fraud practice.
 He has considerable experience of obtaining (and defending applications for) urgent freezing injunctions, search orders and related interim measures.

 Tom is regularly instructed in claims for and against a wide range of professionals.
 He has experience of actions involving auditors, accountants, investment advisors, pension administrators, insolvency practitioners, solicitors, IT professionals, a provider of medico-legal services and trademark / patent attorneys.